terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

 In order to complete the steps described in this guide, please be aware:

-* CSE 4.2 is supported from VCD v10.4.2 or above, as specified in the [Product Interoperability Matrix][product_matrix].
+* CSE 4.2 is supported from VCLOUD v10.4.2 or above, as specified in the [Product Interoperability Matrix][product_matrix].
-  Please check that the target VCD appliance matches the criteria.
+  Please check that the target VCLOUD appliance matches the criteria.
 * Terraform provider needs to be v3.12.0 or above.
 * Both CSE Server and the Bootstrap clusters require outbound Internet connectivity.
 * CSE 4.2 makes use of [ALB](/providers/vmware/vcd/latest/docs/guides/nsxt_alb) capabilities.